mmzvia/reviews-api/README.md

 ### Create & Manage Reviews

 - Create a new review by providing a title, link, rating, and comment.
-- Retrieve all reviews.
+- Retrieve reviews for a specified resource.
-- Retrieve all reviews by a specific user.
+- Retrieve reviews created by a specific user.
+- Get a review by ID.
 - Update an existing review.
 - Delete a specific review.